Skip to content

 Cross-reference to Compensation-Benchmarking, Performance-Review, and Payroll

-The Merit-Cycle-Governance Agent is embedded in a pipeline of specialized HR agents: Compensation-Benchmarking Agent provides compensation bands, Compa-Ratios, and pay-range data.
-[Performance-Review Agent] provides performance ratings as eligibility prerequisite.
-Payroll-Calculation Agent receives approved adjustments with correct effective date.
-Payroll-Reporting Agent generates CSRD ESRS S1-10 Equal Pay Reporting + SEC Pay Ratio Disclosure + UK Section 78 Gender Pay Gap Reporting.
-HR-Document-Management Agent archives Title VII-compliant adjustment rationales 7 years IRS recordkeeping.
-Audit-Compliance Agent verifies EU AI Act Article 26 deployer obligations and DPIA consistency.
-Interview-Scheduling Agent applies EU Pay Transparency Article 6 pay range disclosure in job postings + 25+ US State/City Pay Transparency Laws.
+The Merit-Cycle-Governance Agent sits in a pipeline of specialised HR agents.
+The Compensation-Benchmarking Agent provides the compensation bands, Compa-Ratios and pay-range data.
+The Performance-Review Agent provides the performance ratings used for eligibility.
+The Payroll-Calculation Agent receives approved adjustments with the correct effective date.
+The Payroll-Reporting Agent generates the CSRD ESRS S1-10, SEC Pay Ratio and UK Section 78 reports.
+The HR-Document-Management Agent archives the adjustment rationales for seven years under IRS recordkeeping.
+The Audit-Compliance Agent verifies EU AI Act Article 26 deployer obligations and DPIA consistency, and the Interview-Scheduling Agent applies the pay-range disclosure in job postings under the EU Pay Transparency Directive and the US state laws.

 At a glance